 Working with our Supply Chain

 Clover Leaf realizes that our suppliers and the movement or our products through the supply chain are a key component of our overall sustainability program.

-Our logistics groups strives to maximize truck and container loads, utilize inter-modal transportation where possible and partner with our customers for direct from plant deliveries, customer pickup and fixed day delivery schedules to minimize trucks on the road.
+Our logistics groups maximizes truck and container loads, utilize inter-modal transportation where possible and partners with our customers for direct from plant deliveries, customer pickup and fixed day delivery schedules to minimize trucks on the road.

 - Almost 75% of our orders are customer pick up, saving fuel and reducing the carbon footprint.